Pools, Planes and More: Here's How to Protect Your Little Ones Ear's This Summer

 Ear infections aren’t the only summer-related ear problems that can disrupt summer fun.
 Learn how you can help your child avoid:

 Airplane ear.
-Airplane ear (which isn’t limited to airplanes) occurs when dramatic changes in pressure cause an imbalance in the pressure in the inner ear and outside environment.
+Airplane ear (which isn’t limited to airplanes) occurs when dramatic changes in pressure cause an imbalance in the pressure in the middle ear and outside environment.
 There’s not much that can be done to prevent changes in pressure on an airplane, but you can help lessen the symptoms and discomfort.
 Try these tips to make for more pleasurable travel:

 For Younger Children: